Welcome to Project Romania, Chard

 Where children have a need, whether it is for food, health or just somewhere warm to do Homework, Project Romania has been there to help.

-In 2005 the beautiful community centre– named by the Romanians, the Rainbow Centre of Hope – was opened by the Charity’s Patron, Graham Watson MEP.
-This is already in daily use and currently in 2012 there are plans for extending the building and making it a fully functional residential centre as well as a place for villagers to meet and have fun.
+In 2005 the beautiful community centre – named by the Romanians, the Rainbow Centre of Hope – was opened by the Charity’s Patron, Graham Watson MEP.
+This is already in daily use and currently in 2014 there are plans for extending the building and making it a fully functional residential centre as well as a place for villagers to meet and have fun.

-In 2008 a group from the commune, including the mayor and his deputy, Florin Benghea, the charity manager in Romania, came to Chard for the official twinning ceremony.
-The group represented all parts of the community and a team of 34 children danced their traditional dances for the schools and people of Chard.
+In 2008 a group from the commune came to Chard for the official twinning ceremony - including the mayor and his deputy, Florin Benghea (the charity manager in Romania).
+The adults in the group represented the whole community, and a team of 34 children danced traditional dances for the schools and people of Chard.
 Their visit was an out-standing success.

-Now, 20 years on in 2012, we know the way ahead will be different but it will be exciting.
+Now, after more than 20 years, we know the way ahead will be different but it will be exciting.
 We are looking to God to lead - and to reveal His plans for all involved with Project Romania, both in the UK and in the commune of Seica Mare.

 Do browse the site and see more.